UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Background/Cluster_Computing.md

 Often these kinds of work are either impossible or would take far too long to do on a desktop or laptop computer, as well as making the computer unavailable to do everyday tasks like writing documents or reading papers.

+By running the programs on the computers in a cluster, researchers can use many powerful computers at once, without locking up their own one.

 ## How do I use it?

 Most people use something like the following workflow: